ProjectDebbie/DEBBIE_dictionaries_annotations/README.md

 The DEBBIE dictionaries annotator is part of the Biomaterials Annotator system; a lexical resource for performing annotations on the biomaterials literature.
 The main project and the documentation of the Biomaterials Annotator is available at https://github.com/ProjectDebbie/Biomaterials_annotator.

 The DEBBIE dictionaries annotation detect relevant entities related to the biomaterials domain in the text based on several resources detailed below.
+Is also responsible to execution JAPE rules for post-processing functions, such as the removal of false positives and the addition of information to each annotation.
+In addition, JAPE rules were run to identify entities using lexical constraints and address the concept recognition of abbreviations.

 For a more complete explanation please refer to the [Biomaterials Annotator](https://github.com/ProjectDebbie/Biomaterials_annotator) main page.